Device Security Guidance

 Maintaining Desktop, Laptop, and Tablet Computers

 Use up-to-date antivirus and antispyware software: Install FREE antivirus software (based on your operating system) on your computer, and schedule daily updates that will recognize new virus types as they emerge.
 Enable the automatic protection of all incoming files, and schedule weekly scans of your hard drive.
 Install antispyware software on your computer, since antivirus protection is not enough.
-Download Microsoft's antispyware software Windows Defender.
+Download Microsoft's antispyware software Microsoft Defender.
 It's pre-installed on your computer in Windows 10 but may be turned off.
 NOTE: Federal regulations (enacted in the 2018 NDAA, Sec.
 1634) prohibit the use or purchase of any software or services from Kaspersky Labs, or any entity of which Kaspersky Lab has a majority ownership.
 This includes its antivirus, internet security, password management, endpoint security, and other cybersecurity products and services.
 Details are on the UVA Vice-President for Research Best Practices webpage.

 Don't open files from unknown sources: Carefully judge the credibility and trustworthiness of the source of a file before opening it.
 Email attachments and downloaded files are common sources for malicious programs.
 Bear in mind that some viruses and worms can mimic the identity of a familiar email correspondent.
 If you were not expecting an attachment, you may want to contact the email sender to verify the attachment before opening.